Service and Savings in Newfoundland

 Tire problems are a factor in many car accidents.
 Blowouts, tread separation, under inflation and worn treads are some of the tire problems associated with accidents.
 While many people think just worn tires need to be replaced, old tires are of concern as well.
 As tires age, they become more prone to failure.
 The minimum safe tire tread depth is 2/32”, vehicle owners should consider replacing tires at the 4/32” mark, especially in Newfoundland with the rainy and snowy conditions.

-A few facts about auto insurance in Corner Brook.
+A few facts about car insurance in Corner Brook.

 • The average age of auto insurance policyholder in Corner Brook is 36